o-curtis/Density_Mapper/README.md

   McDonough, B., et al., "Resolved Star Formation in TNG100 Central and Satellite Galaxies."
 The Astrophysical Journal 958.1 (2023): 19.

 If you use this code then please cite the above paper.

+I have included the example script "make_D4000_parts_maps.py" that was used to take in the subhalo catalog TNG100 along with all D4000 stellar particles identified in the simulation and make stellar mass density maps.
+Unfortunately, these files are too large to make a proper example, but one can use it as a reference for how to load in galaxy and particle data, find particles associated with a galaxy, project the particles along an axis, instantiate the grid, create a Density_Mapper object, and run the cubic spline fitting.

+Dependencies
+-numba
+-numpy
+-h5py
+-glob